tpm2-software/tpm2-software-container/README.md

 ## Auto builds

-The repository is monitored by Docker Hub and the [tpm2software/tpm2-tss](https://hub.docker.com/r/tpm2software/tpm2-tss) image on the
+The repository is monitored by Github Actions and repository changes are built and submitted to Github Container Registry.
+The containers are listed on  [tpm2software/packages](https://github.com/orgs/tpm2-software/packages).
-Hub is rebuilt when the repository changes.